 If MaineHousing determines that the market study submitted is inadequate, MaineHousing will require the Applicant to correct the inadequacies or submit a new market study.
 MaineHousing reserves the right to commission its own market study.

 Environmental Reports.
 The Applicant must disclose all known or suspected environmental hazards or conditions that may affect the Project.
-The Application must include a Phase I environmental site assessment of the Project and all areas adjacent to the Project prepared by a qualified professional in accordance with the EPA All Appropriate Inquiry Standards.
-If the Project involves the demolition or rehabilitation of existing housing, the Application must also include an asbestos inspection report and, for housing that was constructed prior to 1978, a lead-based paint inspection report prepared by a qualified professional(s) in accordance with applicable state and federal laws.
+The Application must include a Phase I environmental site assessment of the Project and all areas adjacent to the Project that is prepared by a qualified professional in accordance with the EPA All Appropriate Inquiry Standards and is dated or updated no more than 90 days before the applicable deadline for submitting an Application (which date is June 29, 2016 for Applications for the 2017 State Ceiling).
+If the Project involves the demolition or rehabilitation of an existing building(s), the Application must also include an asbestos inspection report and, for building(s) that were constructed prior to 1978, a lead-based paint inspection report prepared by a qualified professional(s) in accordance with applicable state and federal laws.
 MaineHousing may require a third-party review by its designated environmental consultant of the Phase I environmental site assessment and any other environmental reports submitted by the Applicant.
 The Applicant must undertake any further investigation or action required by MaineHousing pursuant to the environmental site assessment, any other environmental reports and any third-party review thereof.
 The Applicant must implement all recommendations, if any, in the environmental site assessment, any other environmental reports and any additional investigations or resulting from any third-party review thereof, as may be required by MaineHousing, which may include going through the Maine Department of Environmental Protection’s Voluntary Response Action Program, commonly referred to as "VRAP" and remediation of the Project site during the development, construction and rehabilitation of the Project pursuant to applicable state and federal environmental laws.

 Project Design.
 The design and construction or rehabilitation of the Project must comply with MaineHousing’s Construction Standards and all applicable local, state and federal codes, regulations, statutes and ordinances.